-ESMA has considered the draft Interpretation Levies Charged by Public Authorities that Operate in a Specific Market.
-ESMA would like to thank you for this opportunity to contribute to the IASB's due process.
+ESMA has considered EFRAG's draft response to the draft interpretation on Levies Charged by Public Authorities on Entities that Operate in a Specific Market.
+ESMA would like to thank you for this opportunity to contribute to EFRAG's due process.
 ESMA is pleased to provide you with the following comments aimed at improving the decision-usefulness of financial statements and the transparency and enforceability of IFRSs.